 6. Blind peer review.

 After the reception of abstracts, and in light of the 2 reports by the reviewers, the Scientific Committee will invite authors to submit a full paper.
 This requires that at least one report is positive.
-Abstract acceptance and registration ensures the publication of the full paper in the digital proceedings, a CD with ISBN that will be given to the participants.
-Depending on the quality of the full papers, the Scientific Committee will invite some authors to present their work orally during the Conference.
+Abstract acceptance and registration ensures the publication of the full paper in the digital proceedings.
+Depending on the quality of the full papers, the Scientific Committee will invite only some authors to present their work orally during the Conference.

 7. Notification of acceptance